scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

    A simple Dash application. :label:`helloworld`

 Interactivity is implemented with callbacks.
-These allow for reading the values of inputs in the application (e.g., text inputs, dropdowns, and sliders), which can subsequently be used to compute the value of a property of another component in the app.
-The function that computes the output is wrapped in a decorator function that connects the specified inputs and outputs to user interactions with the app.
-For instance, this :code:`dash_core_components.Input()` component controls the :code:`children` property of a :code:`dash_html_components.Div()`
+These allow for reading the values of inputs in the Dash app (e.g., text inputs, dropdowns, and sliders), which can subsequently be used to compute the value of one or more "outputs", i.e., properties of other components in the app.
+The function that computes the outputs is wrapped in a decorator that specifies the aforementioned inputs and outputs; together, they form a callback.
+The callback is triggered whenever one of the specified inputs changes in value.

-component:
+For instance, the :code:`dash_core_components.Input()` component controls the :code:`children` property of a :code:`dash_html_components.Div()` component in the following code.

 .. code-block:: python